RikkuX491/SE-NYC-082624-Phase-1/README.md

 1. Use the `fetch()` function to make a `GET` request to [http://localhost:3000/foods](http://localhost:3000/foods) to retrieve the food data from the server.

 2. Once you have retrieved the food data from the server, use the `.forEach()` array iterator method to iterate through the array of foods.
 For each of the foods:
-    - Create an `img` element using `document.createElement()`
+    - Create an `img` element using `document.createElement()`.
-    - Set the `src` attribute of the `img` element to contain the image of the food
+    - Set the `src` attribute of the `img` element to contain the image of the food.
-    - Use `.appendChild()` to append the `img` element to the DOM element with the id of `restaurant-menu`
+    - Use `.appendChild()` to append the `img` element to the DOM element with the id of `restaurant-menu`.

-3. Refactor your code from Deliverable # 2 into a function named `addFoodImageToRestaurantMenu()`
+3. Refactor your code from Deliverable # 2 into a function named `addFoodImageToRestaurantMenu()`.

 4. Display the details for the first food from the array of foods retrieved from the server.
 The food details should display immediately when the page loads.
 To build out this feature, make sure to do the following:
     - Search for the DOM element with the class of `detail-image`.
-Set the `src` attribute of this `img` element to contain the image of the first food from the array of foods retrieved from the server
+Set the `src` attribute of this `img` element to contain the image of the first food from the array of foods retrieved from the server.
     - Search for the DOM element with the class of `name`.
-Set the `textContent` attribute of this DOM element to have the value of the name of the first food from the array of foods retrieved from the server
+Set the `textContent` attribute of this DOM element to have the value of the name of the first food from the array of foods retrieved from the server.
     - Search for the DOM element with the id of `description-display`.
-Set the `textContent` attribute of this DOM element to have the value of the description of the first food from the array of foods retrieved from the server
+Set the `textContent` attribute of this DOM element to have the value of the description of the first food from the array of foods retrieved from the server.

-5. Refactor your code from Deliverable # 4 into a function named `displayFoodDetails()`
+5. Refactor your code from Deliverable # 4 into a function named `displayFoodDetails()`.

 6. Adding to the code from Deliverable # 3 inside of the `addFoodImageToRestaurantMenu()` function - add a `click` event listener to each of the `img` elements in the `div#restaurant-menu` element that displays the details (name, image, and description) for a specific food, depending on which `img` element is clicked.
-You can invoke the `displayFoodDetails()` function, passing in the appropriate value as an argument, to display the correct food information in response to clicking on an `img` element from the `div#restaurant-menu` element
+You can invoke the `displayFoodDetails()` function, passing in the appropriate value as an argument, to display the correct food information in response to clicking on an `img` element from the `div#restaurant-menu` element.

 ## The Web
 ![request_response](assets/request_response.png)